 D1.10 set the foundation for addressing T1.6 requirements, with primary goal to feed and support all PI Services Design activities under Work Package 2.
 The central focus was on the information and control content of services, as opposed to detailed implementation aspects.
-The current document briefly revisits the work of D1.10 and lays out the characteristics of elements and components of the Digital Internet to further inspire WP2 Architectural investigation.
+The current document is the final of the series and while briefly revisiting the work of D1.10 and D1.11 it lays out the characteristics of elements and components of the Digital Internet to have inspired WP2 Architectural and integration environment investigation.

 The report continues to examine how these elements were actually reviewed by the design tasks of WP2 by referencing the relevant deliverables and critically discussing the framework which resulted.
+Furthermore, the work by the other WPs also affected the analysis in this document.
 More importantly however this report analyses and displays the exact services or functions offered by each layer in an effort to support the architectural endeavors for an efficient and sustainable supply Chain service as well as contributing to other important PI components like the simulation effort.
+It also emphasizes the value adding attribute of the Protocol Stack to the designing of the PI services and the testing work in WP3.